Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Preliminaries

 To deal with the case of geometrically infinite groups, we need a notion of generalised markings.
-A {\sl generalised marking} consists of an unmeasured lamination on $S$ and transversals on some of its components which are simple closed curves.
-Also for a generalised marking $\mu$, we denote the lamination by $\base(\mu)$.
-We say that a generalised marking {\sl complete}, if its base lamination is maximal, \ie it is not a proper sublamination of another unmeasured lamination.
+A {\em generalised marking} consists of an unmeasured lamination on $S$ and transversals on some of its components which are simple closed curves.
+Also for a generalised marking $\mu$, we denote the unmeasured lamination by $\base(\mu)$ and call it the {\em base lamination}.
+We say that a generalised marking $\mu$ is {\em complete}, if its base lamination is maximal, \ie it is not a proper sublamination of another unmeasured lamination, and every simple closed curve in $\base(\mu)$ has a transversal.
 From now on, we always assume {\em markings and generalised markings to be complete}.